sintel-dev/pyteller/README.md

 |7/1/14 5:00|	2515|

 #### Option 2: Single Entity, Multiple Entity-Instances
+* `timestamp`: the **pandas timestamp** object or **python datetime** object corresponding to the time at which the observation is made
 * `entity_id`: the **string** denoting which entity instance the observation is for
-* `timestamp`: the **pandas timestamp** object or **python datetime** object corresponding to the time at which the observation is made
 * `value`: an **integer** or **float** column with the observed target values at the indicated timestamps

-This is an example of such table, where  the values are for energy demand and the entity_id's are for 4 seperate locations we want to forecast for:
+This is an example of such table, where  the values are for energy demand and the entity_id's are for 4 seperate locations we are forecasting for: